aspose-total/Aspose.Total-Products/total/en/python-net/conversion/msg-to-doc/_index.md

 {{% blocks/products/pf/feature-page-summary %}}

+<h2>Why to Convert MSG to DOC</h2>

+MSG is a file format used by Microsoft Outlook to store emails.
+It is a proprietary format and is not supported by many applications.
+Therefore, it is necessary to convert MSG files to a more widely supported format such as DOC.
+This allows users to access the content of the MSG file in other applications and share it with others.

-For a Python developer, who is trying to add a MSG to DOC conversion feature within application?
-[Aspose.Total for Python via .NET](https://products.aspose.com/total/python-net/) API can help to automate the conversion process.
-It's a full package of various APIs dealing different formats including Email, Images and Microsoft Word formats.
-[Aspose.Words for Python via .NET](https://products.aspose.com/words/python-net/) and [Aspose.Email for Python via .NET](https://products.aspose.com/email/python-net/) APIs that are part of [Aspose.Total for Python via .NET](https://products.aspose.com/total/python-net/) package makes this conversion easy using Python.
-It's a two step process, firstly load Email and render it into HTML via [Aspose.Email for Python via .NET](https://products.aspose.com/email/python-net/).
-Secondly load the converted HTML using [Aspose.Words for Python via .NET](https://products.aspose.com/words/python-net/) and save it into respective Word DOC format.
+<h2>How Aspose.Total Helps for MSG to DOC Conversion</h2>

+Aspose.Total for Python via .NET is a comprehensive package of APIs that can help developers automate the conversion process from MSG to DOC.
+It includes Aspose.Words for Python via .NET and Aspose.Email for Python via .NET APIs, which make it easy to convert MSG files to DOC format using Python.
+The process involves two steps: first, the MSG file is loaded and rendered into HTML using Aspose.Email for Python via .NET, and then the converted HTML is loaded using Aspose.Words for Python via .NET and saved into the respective Word DOC format.
+This makes it easy for developers to quickly and easily convert MSG files to DOC format.

 {{% /blocks/products/pf/feature-page-summary %}}